captbaritone/webamp/packages/webamp-modern/src/maki/maki-bytecode.md

 This first section contains metadata about the file.

 1. Two bytes containing the "magic" string "FG".
 This signifies/validates that this is a `.maki` file.
+I believe these letters are the initials of Francis Gastellu, the original author of Winamp's skin engine.
-Not sure what the significance of "FG" is.
+2. A u16, which seems to always be 1027.
+I'm not sure what the significance is.
-2. A u16 version number (which we currently ignore)
-3. Some u32 bit something.
-We ignore this.
-Perhaps this is more version information?
+3. A u32 version number.
+I've observed only 21, 22 and 23.
+We use this later to decide how to parse variables.
+   - _Note:_ I've only found one script with a version of 21, and it does not yet parse with the format described here.

 ### 2. Types/Classes